 The AI Security Paradox: Why Corporate Defense Must Evolve at Machine Speed

 As artificial intelligence becomes deeply integrated into corporate infrastructure, security experts are warning that traditional defensive models are no longer sufficient.
-Francis de Souza, COO of Google Cloud, emphasizes that companies must adopt a platform-based approach to security, treating it as a foundational element rather than an afterthought.
-With the time between an initial breach and the next stage of an attack shrinking to mere seconds, organizations are facing an expanded threat landscape that includes data pipelines, AI agents, and complex model training environments.
+Modern organizations must adopt a platform-based approach to security, treating it as a foundational element rather than an afterthought.
+With the time between an initial breach and the next stage of an attack shrinking to mere seconds, companies are facing an expanded threat landscape that includes data pipelines, AI agents, and complex model training environments.

 One of the most pressing risks involves ‘shadow AI,’ where employees utilize consumer-grade tools without proper oversight, potentially exposing sensitive data.
 Furthermore, the deployment of autonomous agents within internal systems can inadvertently surface long-forgotten data repositories that lack modern access controls.
 To combat these threats, industry leaders are advocating for an ‘AI-native, fully agentic defense,’ where automated systems manage security protocols at machine speed, allowing human teams to shift into oversight roles rather than manual intervention.